Samuel Nelson: Supreme Court

 On February 4, 1845, Nelson was nominated by President John Tyler as an associate justice of the Supreme Court of the United States, to fill the vacant seat of Smith Thompson.
 The unpopular Tyler had failed repeatedly to fill the Thompson vacancy, with the Whig-controlled Senate rejecting his earlier nominations of John C. Spencer, Reuben Walworth, Edward King, and John M. Read.

 Tyler's nomination of Nelson was a surprise, but proved to be a popular choice.
 Nelson was a highly respected chief justice on the New York Supreme Court, and had a reputation of staying out of partisan conflict.
 The Whigs found Nelson acceptable because, although he was a Democrat, he had a reputation as a careful and uncontroversial jurist.
 The Senate confirmed Nelson's appointment on February 14, 1845, after just ten days.
 Samuel Nelson was the only Supreme Court Justice to be appointed by President Tyler.

+A diligent but politically neutral member of the Supreme Court, Nelson became an authority on international, admiralty, maritime, and patent law and often addressed himself primarily to the technical aspects of the cases before the court.

 As associate justice, Nelson administered the oath to Chief Justice Salmon P. Chase took for presiding over the impeachment trial of Andrew Johnson.

 Nelson served as a Justice for 27 years, until his retirement on November 28, 1872.
 Justice Nelson was a constitutionally conservative Democrat.
 He could also be described as a judicial minimalist, meaning he frequently took a moderate stance in cases offering a small, case-specific interpretation of the law, and placed a strong emphasis on precedent.
 While Nelson was a strong supporter of the Union, he often criticized President Lincoln's policies and did not believe that the Union could be saved in any worthwhile state through the use of force.
 While Justice Nelson remained relatively non-partisan, he did side frequently with Chief Justice Roger B. Taney and Justice John Archibald Campbell.
 Nelson also rather frequently disagreed with Justice Benjamin Robbins Curtis.
 Justice Nelson remained good friends with Chief Justice Taney throughout his lifetime.